 \subsection{Mirrors and spaces: reflection, transmission and propagation}

-The core optical systems of current interferometric gravitational interferometers are composed of two building blocks: a)~resonant optical cavities, such as Fabry--P\'erot resonators, and b)~beam splitters, as in a Michelson interferometer.
+The core optical systems of current interferometric gravitational interferometers are composed of two building blocks: a)~resonant optical cavities, such as Fabry-Perot resonators, and b)~beam splitters, as in a Michelson interferometer.
 In other words, the laser beam is either propagated through a vacuum system or interacts with a partially-reflecting optical surface.

 The term \emph{optical surface} generally refers to a boundary between two media with possibly different indices of refraction $n$, for example, the boundary between air and glass or between two types of glass.
 A real fused silica mirror in an interferometer features two surfaces, which interact with a reflected or transmitted laser beam.
 However, in some cases, one of these surfaces has been treated with an anti-reflection (AR) coating to minimise the effect on the transmitted beam.